gaehlerm/SoftwareEngineering/README.md

 ## Dynamic Variables

+// it's one of the main reasons, yet I write that little about it?

 Dynamic variables are the main reason why I was writing this chapter.
 With dynamic variables I mean mostly entries of dictionaries.
 Pseudo variables that can be created at run time.
 An extremely powerful tool, yet one, that requires some understanding about when to use it.
 Read chapter Datatypes for more information about dicts.

 ## Global Variables

 You might have heard about global variables.
 They are bad and you should never use them.
 This is indeed true.
 Let me make an everyday example to show you why this is the case.

-Let’s say you have to give a bag to a friend.
+Let's say you have to give a bag to a friend.
 But you are not able to meet.
 Now your solution is you place it in the middle of a public square and he can pick it up later on.
 Are you now thinking ...?
 No!
 NO!
 Don’t even think about it!
 There is NO WAY this is ever going to work.
 Everyone around can mess with the integrity of the bag.
 And they will.
 Believe me, they certainly will.
 This is the problem with global variables.
 Millions have tried this attempt before you, millions have failed.
 No one found a solution how to safely work with global variables.
 Do NEVER use global variables.
 If you think using a global variable is the only way to solve your problems you need someone to review your code and fix some fundamental issues.
 Using global variables is only going to make things worse.

 Of course, it’s slightly different if the bag weights 1000 tons and no one can move it.
 Not even Superman.
 Nor your friend.
 This is not a variable anymore.
 This is a constant.
 You define it once and it will never change.
 But even here it is considered bad practice to make it global.
 Pass them around as function arguments in order to make the dependencies apparent.